 Location.
 Location.
 Location.
 We all know that location is essential no matter where you chose to live.
-But in New York City, buying real estate in the right neighborhood, on the right street, and in proximity to the essentials you’ll need for daily life might be more important than it would be in other cities.
+But in New York City, buying real estate in the right neighborhood, on the right street, and in proximity to the essentials you’ll need for daily life might be more critical than it would be in other cities.
 Here’s why.

 Due to the size of New York and the variety of neighborhoods (the city is a collection of small towns), finding your corner of the Big Apple is crucial for long-term happiness here.
 What’s more, no one wants to make a mistake and purchase an apartment that will lose value.
-By buying in a good location, you’re much more likely to make a profit when you go to sell.
+By buying in an excellent location, you’re much more likely to make a profit when you go to sell.

 Living near these six places in NYC will surely increase property value over time, and give you a good return on your investment.